NEUROLOGY WEST ©

 • Neurology is the science of diseases affecting the central, the peripheral and the autonomic nerve system, as well diseases affecting the muscles.

-• Typical examples of Neurological Diseases: Multiple Sclerosis, Parkinson's disease, Epilepsy, Stroke, myopathies, neuropathies.
+• Typical examples of Neurological Diseases: Stroke, spinal cord abnormalities, Multiple Sclerosis, Parkinson's disease, Epilepsy, myopathies, neuropathies.

 What Does A neurologist do?